WBJEE Results 2024: West Bengal JEE Results To Be Out Soon; Check Details Here!

-WBJEE Results 2024: The West Bengal Joint Entrance Examinations Board is expected to release the WBJEE Results 2024 shortly.
-On the official WBJEEB website, wbjeeb.nic.in, candidates who took the engineering entrance exam can see their West Bengal JEE results.
+WBJEE Results 2024: The results of the West Bengal Joint Entrance Examinations Board are anticipated to be announced soon.
+Those who took the engineering entrance exam can view their West Bengal JEE results on the official WBJEEB website, wbjeeb.nic.in.

-On Sunday, April 28, 2024, the entrance exam was held.
-There were two shifts for the exam to be given.
-Paper 2 (Physics and Chemistry) was held from 2 to 4 pm, while Paper 1 (Mathematics) ran from 11 am to 1 pm.
+The entrance exam was conducted on Sunday, April 28, 2024.
+There were two shifts for the exam in which the exam was held.
+Paper 1 (Mathematics) was conducted from 11 am to 1 pm, while Paper 2 (Physics and Chemistry) was held from 2 to 4 pm.

-Along with the results, other information will be released, such as the rank-by-rank list, cut-offs, and final answer key.

 Where Can I Find the WebJEE 2024 Scorecards?